 Impact of the COVID-19 Pandemic on the Global Greenhouse Horticulture Market

-The sudden outburst of the coronavirus pandemic has negatively impacted the global greenhouse horticulture sector.
+The sudden outburst of the coronavirus pandemic has negatively impacted the global greenhouse horticulture market.
 The implementation of stringent lockdown rules to avert the spread of the virus had caused disruptions in the supply chain of the agriculture industry.
-The dearth in the availability of experienced labours has halted the production activities and hindered crop harvesting.
+The dearth in the availability of experienced labors has halted the production activities and hindered crop harvesting.
 In addition, the execution of restrictions on transportation has disrupted the supply of agriculture produce to marketplaces and customers across the globe.
 However, the growing initiatives by government bodies for addressing food crisis and ensuring food safety are likely to propel the growth of the global greenhouse horticulture industry in the near future.